Top 9 Pieces of Cookware You Need For Emergencies

 A Butane Stove

-I have mentioned this before, I highly recommend a Butane Stove and stocking a few Extra Canisters of Fuel.
-Mark and I actually used one for a few weeks when we were waiting for a gas line to be run into our home for a gas stove.
+I have mentioned this before, but I highly recommend a butane stove and stocking a few extra canisters of fuel.
+Mark and I used one for a few weeks while waiting for a gas line to be run into our home for a gas stove.
+Butane Stove and Extra Canisters

-When I would teach classes the stores would supply then for me to cook food storage meals in front of the students.
-If you use them at home, just crack a window, or use them outside if you feel more comfortable.
+When I taught classes, the stores supplied me with food storage meals to cook in front of the students.
+If you use them at home, crack a window, or use them outside if you feel more comfortable.

 Coleman Mess Kit

-The Coleman Mess Kit may not include eating utensils, but it provides you with an aluminum frying pan and a lid that will allow you to keep your utensils organized.
-Instead of using steel, this aluminum kit proves to be just as efficient and makes it so much lighter for you to carry.
-This kit would work for up two people and would be great for camping as well.
+The Coleman Mess Kit may not include eating utensils but provides an aluminum frying pan and a lid to organize them.
+Instead of steel, this aluminum kit proves to be just as efficient and is much lighter to carry.
+This kit would work for up to two people and would also be great for camping.
+Coleman Mess Kit

 G.I.
 Can Opener

-You don’t want to be caught with your pants down following an emergency, and not having a P-38 or a P-51 Can Opener.
-Especially when canned foods are ones that you have a pantry stocked full of.
+You don’t want to be caught off guard following an emergency and not having a P-38 or a P-51 Can Opener, especially when canned foods are ones that you have a pantry stocked full of.
+Of course, the ones we have at home work well, too.
+A Can Opener or Electric Can Opener (helps with arthritis) is for everyday use.

 Telescoping Fork

 Coghlan’s Telescoping Fork is an extendable cooking fork that’s easy to rotate while pushing the thumb roller.
-It’s perfect for hotdogs and smores, as well as other types of food that you wish to roast above the fire.
+It’s perfect for hotdogs, smores, and other types of food that you wish to roast above the fire.

-A knife is another tool that you don’t want to be caught without.
-Coghlan’s Camper’s Knife comes with a fork, swiss army knife, and spoon that are detachable, as well as a can opener.
-It comes with a rubbery handle that makes it easy to hold and is quite a useful compact tool.
+A knife is another tool you don’t want to be caught without.
+Camper’s Knife comes with a fork, Swiss army knife, detachable spoon, and can opener.
+Its rubbery handle makes it easy to hold, and it is quite a practical, compact tool.
+These are perfect for 72-Hour Kits.

 Stainless Steel Cup

-Don’t forget that you’ll need to drink plenty of water too, and if you’re a big coffee drinker in the morning you’ll need a method for holding your cup of Joe.
-A Stainless Steel Cup is both durable and convenient to carry, holding up to 20 oz of liquid at a time.
+Remember to drink plenty of water, too.
+If you’re a big coffee drinker in the morning, you’ll need a method for holding your cup of Joe.
+A Stainless Steel Cup is durable and convenient to carry, holding up to 20-24 oz of liquid at a time.

-This Stainless Steel Multi-Utensil Set is versatile as well as compact, and comes with 3 different tools that are quite handy for you to have.
-It comes with a fork, spoon, knife, and so much more, cover included.
+This Stainless Steel Multi-Utensil Set is versatile and compact.
+It comes with three handy tools: a fork, spoon, knife, and so much more.
+The cover is included.

 Deluxe Chow Kit